 And as such, I think the guys who specced this knew exactly what they wanted.
 To me, if you are joining a club and getting a first uke something like this should be a no brainer as a first instrument, and should certainly be your port of call instead of a cheap Mahalo.
 I remain quite surprised at the elements of the finish such as gloss and binding at this price point, and aside from a few finish flaws, is pretty well put together, so it gets a thumbs up from me.

-The ukes are available on ebay, but you can also order one direct from the club at:
+The ukes are available on ebay, but you can also order one now through Amazon - link below.

 At this price - well worth giving a go!